Pragmatism meets innovation

 Peer code review is an integral part of our process.
 As professional software engineers, we believe that a strong review process helps us ensure that the code we are writing is of the highest quality.
 The agile principles sum it up best, “Continuous attention to technical excellence and good design enhances agility.”
 Code review promotes the ability for engineers (both ours and clients) to discuss, refine, and perfect the architecture and code required to meet product goals and requirements.

-A client’s trust is a great privilege and a great responsibility.
-And for any product of substance, building software is a collaborative effort.
+As software evolves we continue to optimize the size and makeup of our teams to suit emerging technical, speed, and usability requirements.
 Our engineers are experienced working on teams with engineers, designers, product managers, and stakeholders both at MojoTech and with clients.
 Successful products require teams that know and fulfill their roles and can collaborate with others on the team.

 Agile, as it was meant to be

 Agile has become an almost meaningless buzzword in our industry, associated with posture at meetings, specific tools and process, no planning, and a touch of organized chaos—which is unfortunate because at its root, the agile movement was not about process, but about values.
 While process is an important enabler of our goals, it’s never the goal in itself.
 We aim to focus on the solution, not the process, and all of our practices are in service of delivering optimal value.

 Learn more about how we evaluate code quality.